fangsonghub/fangsonghub.github.io/recruit/index.md

 ## More opportunities & info

+* Master's students are typically admitted without fininal aid.
+However, there are abundent TA positions available for application every term, which comes with tuition waiver and stipend.
+Depending on my grant status, I may support you with RAship as well.

 * CS @ Portland State University is young and active.
 It is already strong in Programming Language, machine learning, systems, computer vision etc. Check the other faculty members and their exciting